 The composition may be in any medium or combination of media.
 For example, it can be a short film, a written essay, or photo essay.
 While it is acceptable for the student to obtain limited support from adults or other children, the composition must clearly be prepared and executed by the student.
 There is no specific restriction on the amount of content; generally, a text should be no more than five pages, a film no more than five minutes.

-After submission, the candidate will be interviewed by the School Director and an elementary teacher.
+After submission, the candidate will be reviewed by the School Director and an elementary teacher.
 If you have questions, contact our Admissions Administrator via or (530) 753-5500.

 Peregrine School values students who are individualistic, and who have a passion for learning.
 Because we have a rigorous program in science, the arts, humanities, and social and environmental responsibility, our goal is to find committed and talented students who can make maximum use of the opportunities this program offers.